 - Master of Public Health

-If you're looking for a diversified master's degree that will pave the way for success in healthcare administration, but also open doors for all sorts of field work, the Master of Public Health degree might be a perfect choice.
+If you're looking for a diversified Master of Health Administration degree that will pave the way for success in healthcare administration, but also open doors for all sorts of field work, the Master of Public Health degree might be a perfect choice.
 With this degree, you can help guide a hospital's policies and procedures, help them respond to various health emergencies and trends, and even take on an educational role for patients and clinicians alike.
 A master's in public health will open many doors.
 If you choose this degree, you can focus on one or more of the following topics:

 - Clinical effectiveness